 Which day is cheapest to fly to Northern Ireland?

 The cheapest flights to Northern Ireland are usually found when departing on a Tuesday.
 The departure day with the highest cost at present is Friday.

 What time of day is cheapest to fly?

 At the moment, flights in the morning are likely to offer the best value for money for your Northern Ireland trip.
-A flight in the afternoon will more often than not be of higher cost.
+A flight in the evening will more often than not be of higher cost.